Modern Foreign Languages (MFL)

 ‘We want our learners to become competent and independent linguists and culturally aware global citizens’.

 This is a spiral curriculum where topics are revisited regularly, with added challenge, content and skills over time.
-Assessments are a mixture of formal assessments (around Christmas time and at the end of the academic year) and low-stakes assessments, called “checkpoints”, which are conducted in class every 2 to 3 weeks.

 Key Stage 3